stuartlynne/qlmux_proxy/README.md

   2. Ensure that printers that are not available or not working are not used
   3. Minimize printing delays
   4. Ensure that all labels are printed, duplicates are allowed.
+  5. Ensure that the proper media is loaded for each printer.

 Depending on the printer status, when data has arrived and is in the DataQueue, QLMux will attempt to deliver to the first available printer in the associated Pool.